 Comments Summary of responses received ESAs' analysis Amendments to the proposals weight in the mappings where sufficient quantitative factors are not available.
 It should also be noted, that a quantitative approach will create more clarity for the industry on the methodology and the requirements needed to obtain a given mapping.
 Q1.
 Do you agree with the proposed selection of quantitative factors to differentiate between the different levels of risk of each rating category?
-Q1 / Article 1 - SRDR and LRDR quantitative factors of the short run default rate (SRDR) and long run default rate (LRDR), both when mapping short term ratings and when accounting for procyclical adjustments and macro prudential The ESAs would like to make it clear that the short run default rates are used either to achieve the long run default rate through their weighted average or in order to signal a weakening of the assessment standards.
+Q1 / Article 1 - SRDR and LRDR quantitative factors Two respondents are concerned about the use of the short run default rate (SRDR) and long run default rate (LRDR), both when mapping short term ratings and when accounting for pro- cyclical adjustments and macro prudential The ESAs would like to make it clear that the short run default rates are used either to achieve the long run default rate through their weighted average or in order to signal a weakening of the assessment standards.
 No change. factors.
-When mapping short term ratings to CQSs the comparability of their time horizon with the 3 year time horizon of the SRDR is taken into account, in that the internal relationship provided by the ECAIs among their ratings scales is the most important factor for performing their
+When mapping short term ratings to CQSs the comparability of their time horizon with the 3 year time horizon of the SRDR is taken into account, in that the internal relationship provided by the ECAIs among their ratings scales is the most important factor for performing their mapping.
+It should indeed be noted that the Basel text does not provide benchmarks for

 Comments Summary of responses received ESAs' analysis Amendments to the proposals short term ratings.
 Pro-cyclicality adjustments and macro prudential factors are envisaged in the methodology through the weighted average across a significant time period.
 Q1 / Recital (12) - SRDR Quantitative Factor Two respondents argue that the SRDR should be used also to reflect a decreasing level of risk over time and not only an increase in the level of risk as reported in recital 12 of the draft ITS.
 The ESAs acknowledge that the SRDR may also convey a decrease in the level of risk as soon as it decreases.
-An amendment has been made as suggested.
 Q2.
 Do you agree with the proposed definition of sufficient number of credit ratings and rest of requirements imposed to the calculation of the short run default rate when a sufficient number of credit ratings is available?
 Q2 / Article 2 One respondent believes that in point (a) of Article 2 of the draft ITS the items should not be limited to 'Corporates'.
 With regard to point (a) of Article 2 of the draft ITS, all possible items were initially considered for the calculation of default rates, as the mapping applies to the following exposure classes: governments and central banks, regional and local authorities, PSEs, institutions, No change.